canjs/can-type/doc/can-type.md

 > Note: Having both `type: type.check(Number)` and `default: 0` in the same definition is redundant.
 Using `default: 0` will automatically set up type checking.
 It is shown above for clarity.

-See [can-stache-define-element] and [can-define-object] for more on these APIs.
+See [can-stache-element] and [can-observable-object] for more on these APIs.

 ## How it works